patchamama/prototype-fast-dev-nodeJS-API/README.md

 # Deploy

-At the moment as Render can be used without a credit card was selected.
+At the moment Render can be used without a credit card selected.
 Render might be a bit easier to use since it does not require any software to be installed on your machine.

-The following assumes that the [sign in](https://dashboard.render.com/) has been made with a GitHub account.
+The following assumes that the [sign-in](https://dashboard.render.com/) has been made with a GitHub account.

 After signing in, let us create a new "web service":